KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha this side: Guys we had to store the relation extraction as triples and display it in streamlit.
 Kungapriya, i will do the streamlit part if u can't.
 Will u do the ppt then?
+Kungapriya, if possible prepare the ppt and upload it.
+I will add the streamlit output result pictures in it by evening.